 Given the dynamic nature of the U.S., E.U., and other sanctions programs, including the speed with which programs are announced and evolve, another key element of effective compliance is regular employee training, including developing the ability to identify potential sanctions issues and resolve them appropriately.
 Automated screening can go only so far in helping to detect sanctions violations.
 In the end, identifying your institution’s frontline employees and making sure they are aware of and understand the sanctions vulnerabilities you may face is the ultimate weapon in any effective OFAC compliance program.

-Since no two firms are exactly alike, every firm will exhibit a different OFAC risk profile that calls for its own compliance program—there is no “one size fits all” solution appropriate for every person operating in the securities and investment sector.
+Since no two firms are exactly alike, every firm will exhibit a different OFAC risk profile that calls for its own compliance program—there is no “one size fits all” solution to achieving OFAC compliance for Securities and Investment Firms.
 Some measures that are appropriate for large, multinational investment firms may be unnecessary or impractical for a small, regional broker-dealer with a different business model.
 A large international firm involved in the securities custody industry may find it prudent, given its particular risk profile, to employ software designed to alert the firm to securities transactions that may implicate US sanctions, including by identifying questionable or unusual activity, relationships across multiple data sources, and evasion attempts.
 However, such sophisticated software might not be necessary for a smaller firm that principally holds securities issued by US companies on behalf of US customers.

 “One of the most important activities for which my office is responsible is the listing of illicit actors on OFAC’s SDN list.”
 Former Under Secretary for Terrorism and Illicit Finance, David Cohen.